Looking for more information about Essure? You’ve come to the right place.

 - You are or have been pregnant within the past 6 weeks

-- You have had a recent pelvic infection
+- You have an active gynecological infection

 - You are in the second half (weeks 3 and 4) of your menstrual cycle.
 During that time there is an increased risk of being pregnant prior to having the Essure procedure